jetbrains-academy/scala-tutorial/Standard Library/Error Handling/task.md

 ### Manipulating `Either[A, B]` Values

 Since Scala 2.12, `Either` has `map` and `flatMap`.
 These methods transform the `Right` case only.
-We say that `Either` is “right biased”:
+We say that `Either` is “right-biased”:

       Right(1).map((x: Int) => x + 1) shouldBe Right(2)
       Left("foo").map((x: Int) => x + 1) shouldBe Left("foo")